 Domestic violence takes place in the home, a space which should be the safest place on earth.
 We want the

-people who live in our accommodation to take care of each other.
+people who live in our accommodations to take care of each other.
 That’s why we’re introducing Domestic Courage,

 Huskurage, a policy which encourages us to prevent domestic violence together.
 Are you in?

 Domestic violence is a classified global health problem.
 Did you know the people most likely to expose others to